NomadicDaddy/htmx-debugger/README.md

 ### Permissions and Their Justifications

-1. **activeTab**: This permission is required to access the current tab's content and inject the necessary scripts for debugging htmx events.
-It allows the extension to interact with the webpage being debugged without requiring broader permissions.

-2. **alarms**: The alarms permission is used to schedule periodic connection checks, ensuring the debugger maintains a stable connection to the webpage.
+1. **alarms**: The alarms permission is used to schedule periodic connection checks, ensuring the debugger maintains a stable connection to the webpage.
 This improves the reliability of the debugging process.

-3. **host permission**: Host permissions are necessary to allow the extension to function on any webpage that uses htmx.
-This broad access is required because htmx can be used on any website, and the debugger needs to be able to capture events regardless of the domain.

-4. **remote code**: The extension does not execute any remote code.
-All functionality is contained within the extension package.

-5. **scripting**: Scripting permissions are essential for the core functionality of the debugger.
-They allow the extension to inject the necessary scripts to capture and analyze htmx events on the webpage.

-6. **storage**: The storage permission is used to save user preferences and debugging session data locally.
-This ensures that the user's debugging environment persists between browser sessions and allows for future features like saving and loading debug logs.

 ### Single Purpose Description